 A: It’s open now!
 You can learn more by visiting our Register page.

 Q: I still have more questions.
 Can I contact you?

 A: Of course!
-You can leave your questions in a comment on this page, contact us through our Facebook page, tweet at us, or email us at firstname.lastname@example.org.
-We promise to get back to you faster than Bella Swan falls in love with Edward!
-(So pretty darn fast.)
+You can email us at firstname.lastname@example.org.
+We promise to get back to you faster than Riverdale‘s Veronica Lodge can say “Daddy.”
+(So, you know, pretty fast.)